php-tuf/php-tuf/README.md

 # PHP-TUF

+## What is PHP-TUF?

+## PHP-TUF server requirements

+We recommend using the [default CLI implementation](https://github.com/theupdateframework/tuf/blob/develop/docs/CLI.md) (a Python application) to generate keys and signatures as a part of your project's release creation process.

+@todo More detailed instructions.

+## PHP-TUF client requirements

+The PHP-TUF client is designed to provide TUF verification to PHP applications for target signatures.

+Minimum required PHP version: 7.2

 ## Running the tests
 1. Ensure you have all required dependencies by running `composer install`.
 2. Run `composer test` at the project's root.